 Why would someone seek Counselling?
 When we encounter difficult and challenging situations in our lives, we need to speak with someone who has more skills and understanding than our usual support networks can provide.
 We may want to explore how to live a more balanced and meaningful life, or address problems with our relationships that are causing conflict or distress.
 Counselling provides help to people who have issues with anxiety, depression, grief and loss, addictions, abuse and trauma, relationships, parenting, and workplace problems, either for individual or couples appointments.

 What are the differences between Psychotherapy and Counselling?There is no consensus about this.
-Some say Psychotherapy is more in depth or longer term, others say there is no difference.
+Some say psychotherapy is more in depth or longer term, others say there is no difference.
 In reality, it makes no difference to you as a client - so we use the terms interchangeably.

 Who can benefit from Counselling?
 Anyone who is suffering from distress or major disruptions in their lives can benefit from counselling.
 People do not have to have a psychological disorder to benefit from seeing a counsellor.
 We can help if you want to improve your well being and develop life skills that may assist you to attain personal goals or communicate better with those important people in your life.
 Read more in the ThoughtMatters blog here

 How effective is Counselling?
 Extensive research has shown consistently that if you seek counselling when faced with a difficult emotional or life problem, you will be better off than 80% of people who don't seek help - and that the benefits last.
-Research has also shown that, in general, the different approaches to therapy work equally well, regardless of the life problems involved, it is the client-counsellor relationship that can be the most important factor.
+Research has also shown that, in general, different approaches to therapy work equally well - regardless of the life problems involved, it is the client-counsellor relationship that can be the most important factor.